xakaz/react-native-todolist/README.md

 - I created a safe area view to prevent default device icons overlap with "react-native-safe-area-context"
 - I determined the layout of the components
+- I used the ScrollView hook from react-native